 The small country of Rwanda may bring up memories of a troubled and violent past for many, especially the grisly genocide of 1994.
-Triumphs over its difficult past have made Rwanda a promising example of growth and development in Central East Africa.
-This small landlocked country, located in the Great Lakes region, is home to some of the oldest and most pristine rainforests in Central Africa.
-For such a small country, Rwanda packs a great number of destinations and activities to keep your interests peaked.
+Triumphs over its difficult past have made Rwanda a promising example of growth and development in central east Africa.
+This small landlocked country, located in the Great Lakes region, is home to some of the oldest and most pristine rain forests in central Africa.
+For such a small country, Rwanda packs a great number of destinations and activities to keep your interests piqued.

 Lying on the border between the Democratic Republic of Congo and Rwanda, is one of Africa’s Great Lakes, Lake Kivu.
 Covering an area of 2,700 km2, Lake Kivu offers amazing views at any point along its shore, and what will surprise most travellers is the beach located at the town of Rubavu (also known as Gisenyi).
 These sandy shores are a great place to unwind for weary bodies, after exploring one of the many adventure trails in the area (on bike or by foot), or the starting point for kayaking and water skiing across Lake Kivu’s crystal clear waters.

 Walk in the footsteps of Dian Fossey on a unique and unforgettable wildlife experience, by traversing the rain forests of Rwanda to get a view into the life of the mountain gorillas.
-Rwanda is one of three destinations in the world where mountain gorillas can be tracked safely, and this special experience attracts thousands of visitors a year.
-By going on this amazing experience you are also supporting Rwanda in the conservation of its rainforests and mountain gorillas.
+Rwanda is one of four destinations (Uganda, DRC and Central African Republic) in the world where mountain gorillas can be tracked safely, and this special experience attracts thousands of visitors a year.
+By going on this amazing experience you are also supporting Rwanda in the conservation of its rain forests and mountain gorillas.

 Akagera National Park